NuclearQuads/nuclearquads.github.io/pisetup.md

 Note: The username on your Pi OS installation must be NuclearHazard.

 This is written for the version of Pi OS released on 2023-10-10 (Bookworm?) and Pi 3/4/5/Zero2 hardware.
-Older versions probably will give errors.
+Other versions probably will give errors.

 ```bash
 sudo apt update